bauxiteDYS/SM-DYS-Competitive/README.md

 # SM-DYS-Ready
-Sourcemod plugins for Dystopia that enables godmode during warmup and assists players in readying up
+Sourcemod plugin for Dystopia that enables godmode during warmup and assists players in readying up